Artificial intelligence (AI) is mandatory for preventive medicine, proper diagnosis and treatment, and optimal resource allocation.

 The huge challenge is not only technological but also methodological!
 Artificial intelligence is built on algorithms.

 The medical establishment and its branches must sharpen and formulate a guiding philosophy.
 Otherwise, medicine will continue to treat the symptoms of chronic diseases instead of the causes, which are usually not fully known.
-Bringing professionals in medicine, psychiatry, nutrition, and more to sweeping agreements is a particularly challenging task.
+Bringing professionals in medicine, psychiatry, nutrition, and more to sweeping agreements is particularly challenging.
 Still, it is no less necessary than setting up an artificial intelligence platform.

 Summary, Conclusions, and Recommendations

-Artificial intelligence in the service of medicine is a necessity.
-By the mid of the 21st century, it will already operate because there is simply no other alternative!
+Artificial intelligence in medicine is a necessity.
+It will already operate by the middle of the 21st century because there is no alternative!
 The main cost of artificial intelligence would be the loss of human touch during routine encounters.
 The resource savings are enormous on every scale.
 The high yield of an artificial intelligence project will justify the vast infrastructure investment in its construction.
-Implementing artificial intelligence will greatly impact the whole medical industry.
+Implementing artificial intelligence will significantly impact the whole medical industry.

 Executing a project of this magnitude takes years and must come through a government initiative.
 The planning and infrastructure should start immediately.